 Because of its use and promotion of machine-readable semantically interoperable data, it is likely that the DPP will encourage European industry to further adopt such standards and thus increase data exchanges generally.
 This could potentially be done using the DPP itself.
-Indeed, the DPP could grow beyond a mere regulatory tool to become a vehicle for exchanging additional product data that is useful for enabling further circular use cases.
-The DPP itself integrates perfectly into Industry 4.0 and the paradigm of the European data economy and can play a role in their adoption.
+Indeed, the DPP could grow beyond a mere regulatory tool to become a vehicle for exchanging additional product data that is useful for enabling further circular use cases, supply chain use cases and use case cases that cannot be foreseen, such as new business model based on product data The DPP itself integrates perfectly into Industry 4.0, the Internet of Things, the paradigm of the European data economy and can play a role in their adoption.